 After safely removing the drug from the body, we address any co-occurring mental health disorders with evidence-based and progressive therapies and treatments.
 It is imperative to treat the mental health aspects of the addiction during treatment to ensure long-lasting recovery.
 Our therapists and counselors will help uncover the underlying issues that have led to addiction and provide the tools necessary to manage cravings and make better choices.

-At 12 Keys ketamine addiction rehab center in Florida, we want our patients to know that long-term recovery is possible for ketamine abuse treatment.
+At our ketamine addiction rehab center in Florida, we want our patients to know that long-term recovery is possible for ketamine abuse treatment.
 We back this statement by providing ongoing support post-treatment with recovery coaching services and innovative technology that helps track daily health, wellness, and recovery goals.